 A bilateral termination clause and minimum periods to execute a termination provision, if deemed necessary, should be included in outsourcing contracts.
 The latter would allow the outsourced services to be transferred to another service provider or to be reincorporated internally into the relevant Branch department.
 Such a clause should include provisions relating to insolvency or other material changes in the corporate form, and to intellectual property following termination, including the return of information to the Branch and other obligations, which would survive the termination of the contract.

 Appendix B: CNCBLB HO IT Outsourcing Activity

 Appendix C: CNCBLB Outsourcing & Third-Party Activity

-Appendix C: Third-Party Vendor/Suppliers

-TEMPLATE – EXAMPLE